Japan suspends its Osprey flights after the fatal crash of a US Air Force aircraft

 TOKYO (AP) — Japan suspended flights by its Osprey aircraft Thursday, officials said, the day after a U.S. Air Force Osprey based in Japan crashed into the sea during a training mission.

-Tokyo has also asked the U.S. military to ground all Ospreys operating in Japan except for those searching for victims of the crash.
+Tokyo says it has also asked the U.S. military to ground all Ospreys operating in Japan except for those searching for victims of the crash.

 A senior Defense Ministry official, Taro Yamato, told a parliamentary hearing that Japan has suspended flights of Ospreys beginning Thursday until details of the crash and safety are confirmed.